Subaru Stuck in Park | Manually Shift into Neutral

 - Press the brake pedal and keep it pressed.

-- Insert a screwdriver and press down the shift lock, and at the same time, move the shifter out of Park.
+- Insert a screwdriver and press down on the shift lock, moving the shifter out of Park at the same time.

 Is your Subaru stuck in the park?
 These instructions show you how to use the shifter lock release to get a Subaru out of the park and place it in reverse or drive.

-This will allow you to move the shifter out of Park and drive.
-This works on Subaru Impreza, Outback, Crosstrek, Forester, etc.
+This will allow you to move the shifter out of the Park and drive.
+This works on the Subaru Impreza, Outback, Crosstrek, Forester, etc.

 Common Problems